NodechoHQ/agent/README.md

-NodeQuery Agent
+Nodecho Agent
 ===============

-The NodeQuery agent collects selected linux server data and sends them to our monitoring system for further processing.
+The Nodecho agent collects selected linux server data and sends them to our monitoring system for further processing.
 All data being collected are listed below.